 Parenthood reminds me on a daily basis: there’s a big difference between intellectual and experiential knowledge.
 Lessons from a book or teacher pass easily.
 Experiencing something firsthand—that is, getting your body involved—is how you absorb information into your bones.

 No matter how often I tell my kid what I know, she won’t fully learn until she does things herself, often the opposite things I advise.
 Hard to watch!
-But this is attendance in the school of life, where her experience will always be a more effective teacher than me.
+But this is attendance in the school of life, where her experience will always be a more effective teacher than I can be.

 (via) Kevin Kelly’s excellent essay about publishing today is that it’s all about self-publishing.
 These points jumped out at me: